-Consequence rating table - The consequence of the risk is the effect or outcome to the WEM of a risk eventuating.
-Categories are areas that would influence the ability of the WEM to function.
+Consequence rating table The consequence risk is effect or outcome to the WEM a risk eventuating.
+Consequence cCategories are areas that would influence the ability of the WEM to function.
 Consequences are rated on a scale of 1 to 5, with 1 being insignificant and 5 being catastrophic.
 For each consequence category, criteria are defined for each level specified.

-Likelihood rating table - Likelihood describes how likely it is that a risk will eventuate with the defined consequences.
-This is measured on a scale of 1 to 5, with 1 being rare and 5 being almost certain, based on the frequency of the obligation occurring.
+Likelihood Likelihood rating table - Likelihood describes how likely it is that a risk will eventuate with the defined consequences.
+This is measured on a scale of 1 to 5, with 1 being rare and 5 being almost certain. based on the likely frequency of that the breach will obligation occurring in future.

-Risk matrix tables - Used to assign a risk rating from the risk score.

-Risks are scored by multiplying the consequence and likelihood ratings to obtain a risk score.
+Risk matrix tables Used to assign a risk rating from the risk score.
+Risks are scored by multiplying the highest consequence and likelihood ratings to obtain a risk score.
 The risk score is used to assign a risk rating as per the risk matrix table.
+Risk score is used to assign a risk rating to an obligation, a suspected breach or a determined breach.